viperML/neohome/src/content/blog/cross/index.md

   }
 ```

-This devShell already gives a C compiler capable of cross-compilation:
+This dev shell already gives a C compiler capable of cross-compilation:

 ```
 $ $CC main.c